Ormiston Shelfield Community Academy

 Ormiston Shelfield Community Academy serves approximately 1320 students attending the school, including 420 sixth formers.
 The school is renowned for significantly improving its exam results within the last five years.

 In 2009, it was announced that many parts of the school would be rebuilt in a new state-of-the-art facility.
 Kier Education were appointed to build the new school.
 The first phase of the rebuilding project opened on 7 September 2011 to Year 7 students, incorporating English, Maths, Science, PE and Humanities into the new building.

 In September 2012, the second phase of the rebuilding project was partially completed in time for the start of the new academic year.
 New facilities were provided along with IT rooms; a new library, sixth form area, administration and catering facilities.
 The theatre, which had remained inactive since September 2011 due to refurbishment also re-opened at this time.
 Other areas, including Business Studies, Technology and the Sixth Form centre was transformed in October 2012 when the old buildings were demolished and an external regeneration product was finished in July 2013.

+During 2025 the school also made changes to the cafeteria refereed as to the point.This included the moving of the external canopies to the front of the building and the construction of an extension where the canopies where located.The expansion will allow for more seating in the cafeteria due to an increase in number of students in the local area.
+Further the school proposed the expansion of the front of the building for classrooms to be constructed where the previous student entrance was placed which was confirmed to hold 6/7 more classrooms for sixth form students.
+The school also shared they are to be working with shepwell school to support through satellite supervision.
+This was all shared through a stakeholder consultation.